Making the right decision could have a big impact on your future budget.

 - Estimate the interest rate and total cost of your loan by getting online quotes or using a calculator.

 - Decide which loan is more affordable and best suits your needs best.
+Try to limit your options to two or three lenders.

 - Fill out an application and wait to see if you’ve been approved.
+Most lenders have a preapproval process that lets you check your rates before completing a full application.